This article was updated on February 2nd, 2024

 A dog with HGE should stay in the hospital to help correct the severe dehydration.
 They will need injectable medications as they are too weak to take oral medication.
 If this is caught early, your dog can take oral medication.
 Dogs with HGE typically recover very quickly and return to their healthy, happy lives.

 Diarrhea in dogs is not fun for you to have to constantly clean up and is not a good feeling for your dog.
-If your dog continues to have diarrhea, it is best to see your vet.
+If your dog continues to have diarrhea for several days, it is best to see your vet.
 They can help you figure out exactly what is causing these issues and what you need to do to do your dog from having diarrhea.
-Usually, being proactive and possible, even a little change in your routine can keep your dog from getting diarrhea.
+Usually, even a little change in your routine can keep your dog from getting diarrhea.